jewelsofthought/neshama/site/posts/parashot/45-Vaetchanan_in_depth.md

 <figure class='quote'>

   The Hebrew phrase _velo yasaf_, which we have translated "which was not again," can also mean "which did not cease."
 Thus there are various meanings to this verse.
-One meaning is that the revelation at Sinai was a one-time event, never to be repeated in history (_Rashi_; _Ibn Ezra_).
-Other meanings are: that it was an extremely powerful voice that spoke without interruption (unlike a human voice, which must pause for breath(_Targum_; _Rashi_); that it did not cease, in the sense that all subsequent prophets prophesied from that voice, or in the sense that it did not confine itself to the Holy Tongue but reverberated in mankind's seventy languages (_Midrash Rabbah_); that it did not "repeat"—i.e., it had no echo (_Midrash Rabbah_).
+One meaning is that the revelation at Sinai was a one-time event, never to be repeated in history (_Rashi; Ibn Ezra_).
+Other meanings are: that it was an extremely powerful voice that spoke without interruption (unlike a human voice, which must pause for breath (_Targum; Rashi_); that it did not cease, in the sense that all subsequent prophets prophesied from that voice, or in the sense that it did not confine itself to the Holy Tongue but reverberated in mankind's seventy languages (_Midrash Rabbah_); that it did not "repeat"—i.e., it had no echo (_Midrash Rabbah_).

 </figure>